Average BMW X3 insurance rates

 - After World War II, BMW switched to producing pots, pans and bicycles until 1948, when they restarted motorcycle production.

-BMW X3 price
+BMW X3 car insurance rates

 A 2017 BMW X3 starts at a base price of $40,050.
 With the average insurance rate at $2,160 per year, the annual insurance cost–to–base car price ratio is 6.5%.